JohannesBuchner/tnewmail/README.rst

   * Sender name
   * Thunderbird icon

+2. These notifications can be transient or persistant (configurable).
-2. Can click notification, which brings up the Thunderbird window
+3. Can click the notification, which brings up the Thunderbird window

+This tool was unfortunately necessary because:

+* Thunderbird only gives summaries that disappear after some seconds (not there anymore when returning to computer).
+* A tray icon could show the number of unread mails.
+But minimizing to tray does not work with Thunderbird 60 or any addons.
+Additionally the tray is being phased out by GNOME.
-Unfortunately, the Gnome Integration add-on stopped working correctly with Thunderbird 60, and never provided the second feature.
+* The Gnome Integration add-on stopped working correctly with Thunderbird 60, and never provided the third feature.
+Other addons provide non-standard notifications.

 ------------------
 How to set up